 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the D5 have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon D5 Manual.

 So what conclusions can be drawn?
 Is the Canon 10D better than the Nikon D5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.